Gregory Haanstad

-Gregory Haanstad is an American attorney who is serving as the United States attorney for the Eastern District of Wisconsin.
-In 2022, he was confirmed to the position by the United States Senate after being nominated by President Joe Biden.
+Gregory Haanstad is an American lawyer who served as the United States attorney for the Eastern District of Wisconsin from 2022 through 2025, after being nominated by President Joe Biden.
+He previously served as acting U.S. attorney in the same district from 2016 through 2018.

 Education

 Haanstad received a Bachelor of Science from the University of Wisconsin, La Crosse in 1995 and a Juris Doctor, cum laude, from the University of Wisconsin Law School in 2000.

 Legal career

 Haanstad served as a law clerk for magistrate judge William E. Callahan Jr. on the United States District Court for the Eastern District of Wisconsin from 2000 to 2002.
-Since 2002, he has served as an Assistant United States Attorney in the United States Attorney's Office for the Eastern District of Wisconsin.
-He had served as first assistant to U.S. attorney James Santelle since 2010.
+Beginning in 2002, he served as an Assistant United States Attorney in the United States Attorney's Office for the Eastern District of Wisconsin.
+He became first assistant to U.S. attorney James Santelle in 2010.

 U.S. attorney for the Eastern District of Wisconsin

 Acting U.S. attorney from 2016 to 2018

-He was appointed to the post on an acting basis on August 1, 2015 and served in that capacity until 2016.
+He was appointed to the post on an acting basis on August 1, 2015, and served in that capacity until 2016.
 He was previously United States attorney for the Eastern District of Wisconsin from 2016 to 2018.